microsoft/aici/README.md

 - about 0.2ms for a substring contraint, from 4kB string

-The above numbers are for a single sequeance, however each sequence is processed in separate process, and thus if there is more cores than sequances (which is typical), they are generally applicable.
+The above numbers are for a single sequeance, however each sequence is processed in separate process, and thus if there is more cores than sequances (which is typical), they do not change.
 They also include overhead of calling into Python interpreter implemented in Wasm, and then back into Rust-generated Wasm code for the constraint itself.
 They are all well within the 20-50ms budget, so do not affect the generation time at all.

 There is also some overhead in the critical path of sampling.
-It comes down to about 0.3ms per token when executing 10 sequences in parallel (this is irrespective of the constraint used).
+It comes down to about 0.3ms per generation step when executing 10 sequences in parallel (this is irrespective of the constraint used).
 The overhead goes up to around 0.7ms for 40 sequences (though it has not been fully optimized yet).